History of Ayuda

 Between the fall of 2008 and the spring of 2009, Selaine went back to hands-on basics.
 Always with her backpack filled with dog food and treatments for worms and fleas, she once again became a familiar face on Panajachel’s streets, indigenous neighborhoods, and mercado.

-As she encountered special cases of extreme medical needs, Selaine and her companion Marilena would arrange for treatment by Dr. Miguel as best as they could.
+As she encountered special cases of extreme medical needs, Selaine arranged for treatments by professional veterinarians as best as she could.
 Suddenly, locals began stepping forward and supporting her work through unsolicited donations.
 Others acknowledged how much she and her work had been missed and encouraged her to do more.

 santa cat waiting